Skip to content

 Both solvent- and water-based adhesives can be sprayed (or applied with a brush or roll).

 Spray adhesives are fast to apply, economical, and can cover irregular shapes.
-Unfortunately, achieving an even application can be challenging even when using a specialized applicator, which might cause quality concerns.
+Unfortunately, it can be challenging to achieve an even application for spray adhesives, even when using a specialized applicator, which might cause quality concerns.

 In some specialized applications, one-part anaerobic liquid adhesives can be applied between complex metal shapes and cured, completely replacing preformed gaskets.

-Although this article suggests three available adhesive types, choosing the right gasket adhesive isn’t as simple as picking one of three options.
+Although we’ve suggested three adhesive types, choosing the right gasket adhesive isn’t as simple as picking one of the options.
+Every type of adhesive has hundreds of products on the market, and pricing varies between suppliers.

 Not quite ready to begin testing?
-In that case, consider diving further into gasketing solutions or reading about the cost of custom gasketing to learn more.
+In that case, consider reading about the cost of custom gasketing to learn more.

 Originally published: May 27, 2021